PEKennedy/Jackal_Macro_Controller/macro_controller/README.md

 For rosservice:
 - rosservice list
 - rosservice info /rosout_get_loggers

+I have pre-made a printout of ros topics and services in services_and_topics.txt

 ## The network bug
 One of the persistently frustrating parts of development is a particular network bug at UNB.